psf/pyperf/doc/api.rst

    Samples are rounded to 9 digits using ``round(sample, 9)``.
 The most accurate clock has a precision of 1 nanosecond.
-But a time difference can produce more than 9 decimal digits after the dot, because of rounding issues (time delta is stored as base 2, binary, but formatted in the base 10, decimal).
+But a time difference can produce more than 9 decimal digits after the dot, because of rounding issues (time delta is stored in base 2, binary, but formatted in base 10, decimal).

    Methods: